 About Baronius Press

-Baronius Press is a Catholic book publisher based in London, England.
-It was originally founded in 2002 and takes its name from the Venerable Cardinal Caesar Baronius, a Neapolitan ecclesiastical historian from the late 1500's.
+Baronius Press is a Catholic book publisher originally founded in 2002.
+It takes its name from the Venerable Cardinal Caesar Baronius, a Neapolitan ecclesiastical historian from the late 1500's.
 Its logo is a biretta, which together with a cassock forms the traditional image of a Catholic priest.

 Baronius Press as a Roman Catholic company, is completely loyal to the Pope and Magisterium, and is committed to producing good solid Catholic books and resources that reaffirm the faith and the tradition of the Church.
-Whilst the main office is based in London, thanks to electronic communications, we work with individuals and organisations in America, Australia and Europe to produce our titles.
+Thanks to electronic communications, we work with individuals and organisations in America, Australia and Europe to produce our titles.

 The main objective of Baronius Press is to raise the quality of traditional Catholic books in order to make them more appealing to a wider audience.
 In an age of mass production and cost cutting overriding aesthetic beauty, Baronius Press is re-typesetting (rather than producing facsimiles) classic Catholic books, to obtain clear text which is easy to read.
 These are then published in high quality bindings that are beautiful and durable.
 The time and effort that is invested into each title is enormous, but this is a small gesture of love for the treasures of the Holy Mother Church whose literary treasures we are publishing.